luetkemj/refs/BOOKS.md

 - [x] Pinball, 1973 - Haruki Murakami
 - [ ] IQ84 - Haruki Murakami
 - [x] In the Miso Soup - Ryu Murakami
+- [ ] 🔖 Make It Till You Make It - Brendan Leonard

 2023
 - [x] American Buffalo (terrible, forced myself to finish it)